This Free-Spirit Hotel In Amsterdam Puts Compelling Decor First

 In partnership with

-A sophisticated fusion of Art Deco glamour and 1970’s opulence, The Apollo Hotel Amsterdam, a Tribute Portfolio Hotel is arguably the best place for design enthusiasts to stay in the Netherlands.
+, a Tribute Portfolio Hotel is arguably the best place for design enthusiasts to stay in the Netherlands.
 Following an extensive, year-long renovation led by renowned Belgian designer Will Erens, the Apollo Hotel joins Marriott Internationals’ Tribute Portfolio hotels, a collection of design-focused destinations that offer all the makings of chic accommodations, without compromising the character and feel of a boutique hotel.
 The Apollo’s prime canal-front location and overall sumptuous sensibility are just two reasons we’re adding the Amsterdam stay to our travel bucket list.

 “With its unmistakable indie vibe and characteristic free spirit, Amsterdam is an ideal locationto debut the first Tribute Portfolio hotel in Holland,” says John Licence, Vice President of Premium and Select Brands, Europe for Marriott International.

 Situated in the city’s desirable Old-South district, the waterside hotel holds 223 rooms and boasts two restaurants: Bodon, La Grande Brasserie—a vibrant eatery offering classic French cuisine—as well as a spacious outdoor restaurant along the harbor.
 Built for the 1928 Olympic Games, the Apollo’s century-old bones served as an ideal foundation for Erens and his design team, who decided to honor the property’s colorful past with evocative textures and antique finds.

 “Amsterdam is a city that collapses creativity and style.
 Our challenge was to design something never seen before, while still keeping the avantgarde Amsterdam lifestyle in mind,” Erens, founder and creative force behind Too Many Agencies, tells Domino.